We Are Both from the Same Village: Background

-The song commemorates two Israeli soldiers, Zabel (זאב עמית) and Yosef Regev (ויוסף רגב).
-Both men in the song, who were born in 1927, worked on the same farm, fought side by side in the 1947–1949 Palestine war, and served in the 101st Moshe Dayan Parachute Regiment and the Mossad.
+The song commemorates two Israeli soldiers, Zabel (זאב עמית) and Yosef Regev (יוסף רגב).
+Both men in the song, who were born in 1927, lived in the same moshav, Nahalal, fought side by side in the 1947–1949 Palestine war, and served in the 101st Moshe Dayan Parachute Regiment and the Mossad.
 Israeli poets have written poems about these two men since 1955.
 While in Paris in 1964, Shemer learned about the two men and met with Yosef Regev to learn about their comradeship in battle.
 As a result, she wrote "We Are Both from the Same Village."
 The poem included a passage in which one of the two men died, and it was published in 1967.
 The song was first performed at a music festival in 1969.

 During the Yom Kippur War, Zabel volunteered to join Ariel Sharon's 143rd Legion, which was fighting in the Sinai Peninsula.
 When Zabel was killed by an Egyptian Army artillery shell on October 17, 1973, this poem came true.